 Default: Failure to abide by the terms of a loan, and such failure continues for more than 30 days.

 Distressed Properties: Properties that are in poor condition that may also be in foreclosure; they are great candidates for fix and flip investments.

-Draw Schedule: A payment plan for construction or renovation projects.
+Draw Schedule: A payment plan for new construction or renovation projects.
 This schedule helps lenders determine when they are going to distribute funds to their borrower based on the value of the work completed.

 Entity: Either an LLC, a corporation, a sole proprietorship, or a partnership; not an individual.